steveWDamesJr/js-best-practices-review/README.md

 Then run `npx eslint .` to print errors.
 Use `npx eslint . --fix` to fix multiple errors.

+* Deploy Server: After you run npm install, run npm start on the terminal to deploy the project to the local server http://localhost:8080/.

 ### Usage
 - View APP